swt-initiative31/documents/results/swing.md

 ### Details

 <!-- What are important details of the according technology/technologies?
 How do they work in a nutshell, who maintains ports to other operating systems etc.? -->
-- Part of the _Java Foundation Classes_ (JFC)
+- Part of the _Java Foundation Classes_ (JFC).
-- Delivered as part of the JDK (_e.g._ [**OpenJDK**](https://github.com/openjdk/jdk/tree/master/src/java.desktop/share/classes/javax/swing))
+- Delivered as part of the JDK (_e.g._ [**OpenJDK**](https://github.com/openjdk/jdk/tree/master/src/java.desktop/share/classes/javax/swing)).
-- Architectural details
+- Architectural details:
-    - Follows the MVC pattern
+    - Follows the MVC pattern.
-    - Single-Threaded
+    - Single-Threaded.
-    - Allows for themeing and "hot replacement" (_i.e._ in runtime)
+    - Allows for themeing and "hot replacement" (_i.e._ in runtime).
-    - Can embed AWT
+    - Can embed AWT.

 ### Required Skills

 <!-- What specific skills are required for adopting the technology, e.g., do you require specific programming (language) skills like C/C++?
 When are they required, e.g., only for setting something up once, or frequently for fixing bugs, debugging etc.? -->
-- No special skills required, it's 100% Java
+- No special skills required, it's 100% Java.

 ## Contributors